Belief systems and religion in the fantasy genre feature a great deal, and it’s unsurprising why.

 Brandon Sanderson discusses this in the video below with reference to writer Dan Brown.
 Sanderson argues that Brown views religious characters as fools who should be proven wrong.
 Sanderson recommends avoiding this trope when writing fictional religions.
 It’s reductionist and offensive.

 Another aspect of religion that creates conflict is contradictions.

 People interpret religious texts in different ways.
 Christianity, for instance, has numerous branches; the Westboro Baptist Church is just one example.

 It’s important to remember that as a fantasy writer if you introduce contradictions, you’re creating conflict which in turn creates a plot point.
 Readers expect something to develop out of it, so if you go to the trouble, be sure it’s going somewhere.

 Religion can provide context for a character’s actions too.
-They can take messages from forces above which shape how they live.
+They can take messages from forces above that shape how they live.
 How does religion help characters interpret your world?
 This is a point we’ll come to in more detail below.

 Think about the religious roles your characters could play?
 Are there shamans, priests or priestesses, a Pope-like figure?